blakeaw/lammps-post/README.md

-# lammps_output_analysis
+# LAMMPS Post

-Python tools to parse, post-process, and analyze outputs from LAMMPS commands.
+Python tools to parse, post-process, and analyze outputs from LAMMPS molecular dynamics simulations.